Blondazz/KeyOverlay/README.md

 ## config.txt properties
+keyAmount - The amount of keys in the program (see the readme.txt for recommended widths for certain keyAmounts).

-key1, key2 - Left and right key the program should use (UPPERCASE), for numbers and symbols please refer to [this](https://www.sfml-dev.org/documentation/2.5.1/classsf_1_1Keyboard.php#acb4cacd7cc5802dec45724cf3314a142) table.
+key1, key2 ... - Keys the program should use (UPPERCASE), for numbers and symbols please refer to [this](https://www.sfml-dev.org/documentation/2.5.1/classsf_1_1Keyboard.php#acb4cacd7cc5802dec45724cf3314a142) table.
+If you want more keys just add more fields.

 displayKey1, displayKey2 - If the name of the key you are using is too large, or you would like to use a different symbol, you can use this property to override the original key name that is going to be displayed.

+keyCounter - yes/no - Adds a keycounter beneath each key that counts total clicks in a session.

-windowHeight, windowWidth - used to change the resolution of the program.
+windowHeight, windowWidth - Used to change the resolution of the program.

+keySize - Changes the size of the key (excluding border).

-barSpeed - Adjust the speed at which the bars are travelling upwards.
+barSpeed - Adjusts the speed at which the bars are travelling upwards.

-margin - Adjust the margin of the keys from the sides (in pixels in default resolution, divided by window width ratio if changed)
+margin - Adjusts the margin of the keys from the sides.

-outlineThickness - change the thickness of a square border
+outlineThickness - Changes the thickness of a square border

+fading - yes/no - Adds/removes the fading effect on top

+backgroundColor, keyColor, borderColor, barColor, fontColor - Changes the color of background, key when not pressed, key border, bars and clicked key color, the font color.

+backgroundImage - Let's you set a background.
+Put the image into Resources directory and then put the filename into this property ex. "bg.png".
+Makes sure the background is the same resolution as your window and if you want transparency on your background you have to put the transparency on the image itself.

+maxFPS - Sets the target FPS for the program to run

 # GIF Preview

 ![](https://puu.sh/I6Kg1/4ff86be176.gif)